Seahawks working to fix missed tackles after ‘horror show of errors’ in first half vs. 49ers

 Barton’s injuries were not known until after Carroll spoke to the media so he was not asked about them.
 It’s unclear if they are anything that could impact his status for Sunday.

-Four players were listed as limited including cornerback Artie Burns, who has been out since the Dallas preseason game on Aug.
+Four players were listed as limited, including cornerback Artie Burns, who has been out since the Dallas preseason game on Aug.
 26 with a groin injury.
 Others listed as limited were center Austin Blythe (shoulder), linebacker Uchenna Nwosu (shoulder/knee) and defensive tackle Al Woods (knee).

 Notes

-— Taylor has two missed tackles and the second-worst tackling grade on the team via PFF.
+— Taylor has two missed tackles and has the second-worst tackling grade on the team (via PFF).
 He doesn’t have a sack.
 Asked about his play so far, Hurtt said, “I addressed that stuff accountability-wise with him privately.
-What I will say is that there are things that he wants to play better.
-We have to continue to coach him better and clean up some details for him, but obviously, we expect great things out of him collectively as a group.
-There are plays that he’s made, but we need the consistency to be right is what it is.”
+What I will say is that … he wants to play better.
+We have to continue to coach him better and clean up some details for him, but obviously, we expect great things out of him.”

 The opinions expressed in reader comments are those of the author only and do not reflect the opinions of The Seattle Times.